-On the evening of Sunday 28th August and all day on Monday 29th August, organisations across NI will host fantastic film events, both acknowledging the rich film heritage we have and celebrating the strength and diversity of all those involved with making and showing films in the present day, from commercial venues to small film clubs and all those in-between!
+On the evening of Sunday 28th August and all day on Monday 29th August, organisations across NI hosted fantastic film events, both acknowledging the rich film heritage we have and celebrating the strength and diversity of all those involved with making and showing films in the present day, from commercial venues to small film clubs and all those in-between!

 Second Chance Cinema

 Alternative documentary selected from the rich history of left-field, cinematic documentaries made by Northern Irish film makers, and screened in their favourite Ormeau spot, The Pavilion, Belfast.

 Movie House Cinemas

 Jam jar screenings of Bambi at Cityside/Yorkgate, Coleraine and Glengormley

 Queen's Film Theatre, Belfast

 £1 classic matinees – The Quiet Man, Breakfast at Tiffany’s, Cinema Paradiso & free illustrated talk

 Strand Arts Centre